"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 Cognitive Processing Therapy (CPT)

-CPT is a structured, 12-session approach specifically designed for PTSD.
-It focuses on how trauma has affected your core beliefs about safety, trust, power, and intimacy and helps you develop a more balanced understanding of what happened to you.
+A structured 12-session approach specifically designed for PTSD.
+Focuses on how trauma has affected your core beliefs about safety, trust, power, and intimacy.
 Widely used with veterans and survivors of sexual assault.

 Somatic